cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/basics.rst.txt

 ``ExtraMemWasted`` column, which show the number CPUs that went unused on average the memory that was requested that went unused.
-Note that ``ExtraMem`` only counts memory requested *in addition* to the default allocation of ~16GB of RAM per CPU.
-That is because any additional reserved memory results in CPUs going unused *unless* a user explicitly asks for less RAM than the default ~16GB per CPU.
+Note that ``ExtraMem`` only counts memory requested *in addition* to the default allocation of ~16 GB of RAM per CPU.
+That is because any additional reserved memory results in CPUs going unused *unless* a user explicitly asks for less RAM than the default ~16 GB per CPU.

-The final column indicates that number of CPU hours your job wasted, calculated as the length of time your job ran multiplied by the number of reserved CPUs wasted and the number of CPUs that would have been able to get the default 16GB of RAM had ``ExtraMemWasted`` been zero.
+The final column indicates that number of CPU hours your job wasted, calculated as the length of time your job ran multiplied by the number of reserved CPUs wasted and the number of CPUs that would have been able to get the default 16 GB of RAM had ``ExtraMemWasted`` been zero.
 Aim for your jobs to resemble the third job, not the second job and especially not the first job in the example!

 .. warning::